robur-coop/miou/examples/digest/README.md

 ```

 The program expects a list of files which can be given on the command line or
 transmitted via standard input.
 The hash algorithm used is SHA256.
+It requires
+`digestif` to calculate hashes.